open-mmlab/mmagic/docs/en/migration/runtime.md

 # Migration of Runtime Settings

-We update runtime settings in MMEdit 1.x.
+We update runtime settings in MMEdit main.
 Important modifications are as following.

 - The `checkpoint_config` is moved to `default_hooks.checkpoint` and the `log_config` is moved to `default_hooks.logger`.
 And we move many hooks settings from the script code to the `default_hooks` field in the runtime configuration.
 - The `resume_from` is removed.
 And we use `resume` to replace it.